heimrichhannot/contao-syndication-type-bundle/README.md

       }
     ```

-1. Generator syndication links in your controller/module/listener/...
+1. Generate syndication links in your controller/module/listener/...
     - create an instance of `SyndicationContext`
     - generate syndication links with `SyndicationLinkProviderGenerator::generateFromContext()` (will return a `SyndicationLinkProvider` instance, which is a collection of `SyndicationLink` instances)
     - render the syndication links with `SyndicationLinkRenderer::renderProvider()` (will return the rendered links as string.
-You could use/create a custom link renderer)
+You could also use/create a custom link renderer)

         ```php
         use HeimrichHannot\SyndicationTypeBundle\SyndicationContext\SyndicationContext;